-6 FAQ
+A FAQ

-• Q: Is the textbook "required?"
+- Q: Is the textbook "required?"

-A: Most students will need to study the textbook to learn the topics in this course.
-In fact, many would also benefit from studying the alternate textbooks as well.
+A: Studying the textbook is an expected learning activity for this course.

-• Q: When/where are office hours?
+- Q: When/where are office hours?

 A: The instructor will post office hours on Piazza the first or second week of the semester (it takes us some time to rearrange meeting schedules each semester).
 Instructor office hours are in the instructor's office (BB280H) and/or on Zoom.
 TA office hours will be posted and/or on Zoom.